By Marvin McFalls…..

 In 1968, what has to be the rarest of the D based

-Along with the Mylord, Chapron went on to build other SM based versions including the Opéra sedan, which was also presented at the same Paris Motor Show and up to eight were constructed.
-While In 1972, two four-door convertible known as the SM Presidentielle, were built for the French government.
+Along with the Mylord, Chapron went on to build other SM based versions including the Opéra sedan, which was presented at the 1972 Paris Auto Show and seven were constructed.
+While in 1972, two four-door convertibles known as the SM Presidentielle, were built for the French government.
 They were first used during a visit from Queen Elisabeth, and they remained in service until 1995.
-These cars were the last real creations to come out of Chapron’s garage.
+These cars were the last real creations to come out of Chapron’s factory.
 Going forward, Chapron did special one-off treatments primarily using the Citroën CX and 604 Peugeot.

-Henri Chapron died in 1978, but his widow was able to keep the shop open for several years, before finally closing in 1985.
+Henri Chapron died in May 1978.
+His widow kept the business open for several years, before finally closing in 1985.

 Photos from Alastair Clements, Laurent Lacoste, Didier Ric